GraphingLib/GraphingLib/docs/handbook/figure_style_file.rst

     fig2 = gl.Figure(figure_style="dark")
     fig2.set_visual_params(axes_edge_color="red") # "dark" style, but axes color is overridden

 If no style is specified, the user's default style is used.
-This default style can be set by the user using the `set_default_style` function or by using GraphingLib's Style Editor.
+This default style can be set by the user using the :py:func:`~graphinglib.set_default_style` function or by using GraphingLib's Style Editor.
 Once set, the default style will be saved and used for all figures created without a specified style.
-The default style can also be retrieved using the `get_default_style` function.
+The default style can also be retrieved using the :py:func:`~graphinglib.get_default_style` function.

 .. plot::